How To Respond To An Apology Email From A Coworker – 8 Tips

 Sincere - How To Respond To An Apology Email From A Coworker

-“I’m sorry that we got into a fight.
-I didn’t mean to hurt your feelings.”
+“I’m sorry we argued.
+I didn’t mean to upset you.”

 “I’m sorry for what I said.
-I was out of line.”
+It wasn’t right of me.”

 2. Acknowledge What Happened:

-“I know you didn’t mean to hurt my feelings.”
+“I know you didn’t mean to, but what you said hurt my feelings.”

-“As I know it was an accident, but I’m still upset about what happened.”
+“Even though it was an accident, I’m still upset about it.”

 This also allows you to talk about how the issue made you feel.

-This acknowledgment will help you move on from the issue.
-It will also help your coworker understand how their actions affected you.
+Talking about it can help you move on.
+It also helps your coworker understand how their actions affected you.

 3. Offer A Solution:

-If the issue is something you can fix, offer a solution.
-This shows that you’re willing to work together to make things right.
+If you can fix what you did wrong, offer to do it.
+This shows you want to work together to make things better.

 Take responsibility - How To Respond To An Apology Email From A Coworker